jlvaillant/intellicenter/README.md

 - Connect to a Pentair Intellicenter thru the local (network) interface
 - supports Zeroconf discovery
-- reconnects itself grafecully in the Intellicenter reboots and/or gets disconnected
+- reconnects itself gracefully in the Intellicenter reboots and/or gets disconnected
 - "Local push" makes system very responsive
+- The integration works independently of the security setting on the Intellicenter

 ### Entities created